spotlightpa/poor-richard/content/news/2022-06-01-SPLSANCTUARY01.md

 “These large corporations that are driven by nonclinical people … are basically trying to lure patients falsely to their company,” Abbruzzi told Spotlight PA.
 “And I think it’s a shame that the Department of Health isn’t doing more about it.”

+A health department spokesperson told Spotlight PA the agency “does not have authority” over third-party operators.
+“We would welcome legislative interest in strengthening our ability to protect patients and doctors from outside vendors using loopholes in the legislation to mislead or otherwise victimize patients seeking medicine,” the spokesperson said.

 As of June 1, a search on Medical Marijuana doctorsrx for physicians in Pennsylvania yielded 28 pages of results on the site.
 Almost every page listed more than 40 physicians.

 The directory still included physician names and addresses, but not phone numbers.
 A disclaimer on the “Contact Us” page noted that the website “is not affiliated with every doctor listed on this website,” but didn’t go into more detail.